turingtechPK/technical-architect-backend-test/README.md

 # Problem

-Aircall uses the tool Opsgenie to manage our incident alerts and on-call shifts.

-For the sake of this exercise (and not a manifestation of the Not Invented Here syndrome), let's imagine we want to implement an in-house alert notification system.
+For the sake of this exercise, let's imagine we want to implement an in-house alert notification system.

 Here is the architecture of this system:

 ![Architecture of the Alert Notification System](architecture-diagram.png)

-Through the web console, the Aircall engineer is able to read and edit the Escalation Policy (1).
+Through the web console, our engineer is able to read and edit the Escalation Policy (1).
 An Escalation Policy references a Monitored Service by its identifier.
 It contains an ordered list of levels.
 Each level contains a set of targets.
 Each target can be of two types: email or SMS.
-Email Target contains the email address and SMS Target contains the Phone Number.
+Target contains the email address and SMS Target contains the Phone Number.
 This console also allows the engineer, when the incident is closed, to inform the Pager Service that the Monitored Service is now Healthy (2).

 The Monitored Service in case of dysfunction sends an Alert (composed of the Alert Message and the Identifier of the Service) to the Alerting Service (the alerts central place).
 Those alerts are forwarded to the Pager Service (3).
 Then this service based on the Escalation Policy of the Monitored Service (available from the EP Service (4)), sends the notifications to all the Targets of the first Policy Level, by mail (5) or SMS (6).
 After that the service set an external timer for the Acknowledgement Timeout (7).
 A target must acknowledge the alert within 15-minutes (8).
 In case the Pager receives a Service Healthy event (2), the Monitored Service is flagged Healthy and no more notifications will be sent until the next Alert.
 In case of Acknowledgement Timeout (9) with no prior Alert Acknowledgement (8) or Healthy event (2), the Pager Service escalates to the next Policy Level to notify the targets of the second level and set the timer.
 And so on...